-At this centre we see the environment as the third teacher and have set up our room to meet the varying learning and developmental needs of each child.
+At Massey Early Learning Centre we see the environment as the third teacher and have set up our room to meet the varying learning and developmental needs of each child.
 All Children have the opportunity to experience an environment that is rich in tactile, literacy, numeracy, outdoor, creative experiences and much more.

 As teachers we work in partnership with parents/caregivers, striving to truly understand and respect the whanau making it possible for us to know the whole child.
 We acknowledge and celebrate the diversity you all bring to our centre and recognise the special place of Te Reo and Tikanga Maori.